Posted by Bakul Sengal

 Typing “Avengers” in the search bar gave me 346 keywords to play with.
 It offers three free searches per day.
 No need to spend anything.
 You can also download the list of the selected keywords.

 Caution: For now, collect all the keywords in the list.
-Don’t consider to use them all on your website or content.
+Don’t consider using them all on your website or content.
 There is a difference between using the keywords and using the right keywords.

 Time to steal keywords from competitors ranking higher than your site.